wgilangp/etl_with_branching/README.md

 # ETL with Airflow: Kaggle Dataset Extraction and Loading into SQLite

 This repository contains a simple ETL (Extract, Transform, Load) process using Apache Airflow.
 The workflow extracts data from Kaggle datasets and loads them into an SQLite database.
 The ETL pipeline is orchestrated using Airflow and Docker.

+Special thanks to my mentor, [Galuhrama Ditya](https://github.com/galuhramaditya), for the guidance and support throughout this project.

 ## Project Overview